zibo-zhang-9/Deep-Learning-for-Vehicle-Control-End-to-End-Autonomous-Driving/README.md

 ## Final Model Performance

-The optimized architecture achieved the best trade-off between stability and accuracy.
+The optimized architecture achieves a strong balance between accuracy and training stability.

-Although larger models achieve lower loss, they also show increased variance and reduced stability, as shown in the following figure regarding the final Loss:
+As shown in the figure below, larger models (e.g., 256 neurons) can achieve lower loss but exhibit higher variance and reduced stability.
+In contrast, smaller models are more stable but tend to underfit.

 ![final_loss](media/final_loss.png)

-The final model achieves the lowest validation loss, indicating improved generalization performance.

-The model with 256 neurons achieves the lowest loss, but also shows increased variance, indicating reduced stability.

-The model with 128 neurons provides a better trade-off between accuracy and robustness.

-The final architecture (64-128-64-128-128) was selected based on both performance and stability considerations.

-Therefore, a moderately sized network was selected.

-The selected architecture is a five-layer MLP with the following structure:
-64 → 128 → 64 → 128 → 128 → output.
+The selected architecture is a five-layer MLP with the following structure: 64 → 128 → 64 → 128 → 128.

+This architecture achieves low validation loss while maintaining stable training convergence.

-This result suggests that a moderately deep network provides the best trade-off between model capacity and training stability.
+This result indicates that a moderately deep and well-structured network is sufficient to capture the control strategy without introducing instability.

 ## Simulation Results